 - In case the bleeding continues even after 30 minutes, seek medical assistance.

 Nosebleeds can be caused due to many reasons.
 Some of them are:

 - Allergies and cold may cause irritation and make the inside of the nose swell, rupturing the capillaries.

 - Trauma caused due to acts like picking the nose, blowing the nose too hard or inserting some sharp into the nose can also result in nosebleeds.
-It can also occur if your child is injured by any object that falls on the nose.
+It can also occur if your child has injured his nose by falling or fractured the nasal bone.